Commonly Asked Questions

 Where do I find the location of my easements or right-of-ways?
 They are located on the official property survey.

 What if I cannot meet the setback requirements?
 You will need to relocate the proposed accessory structure to a compliant location or apply for a zoning variance request.
 The basics for a zoning variance are typically 4-6 weeks for a hearing and the cost is $600.00 to apply with a $1,000.00 deposit into an escrow account (that will be used to cover the cost of advertising, court reporting, and Solicitor fees.
 You will receive back any monies remaining).
-Zoning Hearing Board Applications are located in the magazine rack in our Municipal Building entrance vestibule or by clicking here.
+Zoning Hearing Board Applications are located in the magazine rack in our Municipal Building entrance vestibule or you may select this link to open the Zoning Hearing Board Application.

 Is there any way I can construct my deck, pool, shed, etc., on an easement or right-of-way?
 Yes, there is a possibility of doing so by applying to the Township for an easement encroachment agreement.
 The fee is $350.00 and typically takes a few weeks to process.
 During this time, the permit cannot be issued and work cannot commence.
-The Easement Encroachment Agreement application and procedures forms can be found in the magazine rack in our Municipal Building entrance vestibule or by clicking here.
+The Easement Encroachment Agreement application and procedures form can be found in the magazine rack in our Municipal Building entrance vestibule or you may select this link to open the Easement Encroachment Agreement application.

 How far does a driveway or retaining wall need to be set back from the property line?
 They do not have to meet any setbacks and can extend up to the property line.

 Am I permitted to keep chickens, ducks, and/or bees on my property?
-Please see the Ordinance located in the magazine rack in our Municipal Building entrance vestibule or click here and scroll down to Sections 803, 804, and 805 (starting on page 250 of the document).
+Please see the Ordinance located in the magazine rack in our Municipal Building entrance vestibule or select this link and scroll down to Sections 803, 804, and 805 (starting on page 250 of the document).

 Where can I find the sign ordinance requirements?
 Sign requirements may be found in the zoning ordinance which is Chapter 27 of the Township’s Code of Ordinances, Part 10; pages 27-1001 through 27-1008.
-You may purchase a zoning ordinance at our Customer Service Counter or click here and scroll down to Article X and Tables 15, 17, and 18.
+You may purchase a zoning ordinance at our Customer Service Counter or select this link and scroll down to Article X and Tables 15, 17, and 18.

 Where can I find fence requirements?
-Please take a fence guide from the magazine rack in our Municipal Building entrance vestibule or click here to download.
+Please take a fence guide from the magazine rack in our Municipal Building entrance vestibule or you may select this link to open the fence requirements document.

 What is the permit fee for my project?
-Please take a copy of the fee schedule from the magazine rack in our Municipal Building entrance vestibule or click here to download.
+Please take a copy of the fee schedule from the magazine rack in our Municipal Building entrance vestibule or select this link to open the fee schedule.
 The inspector will let you know the total fee once your permit has been reviewed.

 What inspections are required for my project and how do I schedule them?
 The required inspections will be printed on the building permit placard including instructions as to when they are required and how to schedule them.
-You can find this form in the magazine rack in our Municipal Building entrance vestibule or click here for more information.
+You can find this form in the magazine rack in our Municipal Building entrance vestibule or select this link to open the Building Inspections site.

 What don’t I need a permit for?
 Any residential work that does not involve structural work or a change to the means of egress.
 This includes finished basements, bathroom or kitchen remodels, replacement shingles, siding, replacement windows, and doors.
 Permits are also not required for patios on grade, playground-type equipment, playhouses, fences, sidewalks, or driveways.
 (Note: if a driveway is new or being widened, you will need a Road Occupancy Permit from Public Works.)